scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 ``__annotations__`` (extra information about arguments and the return value of the function available in Python 3).
 This can be done automatically by using `functools.update_wrapper`.

+.. sidebar:: `functools.update_wrapper(wrapper, wrapped) <functools.update_wrapper>`

+   "Update a wrapper function to look like the wrapped function."

 >>> import functools
 >>> def better_replacing_decorator_with_args(arg):